 NMI is an unconditional interrupt.
-Following completion of the current instruction, the sequence of operations defined for IRG will be performed, regardless of the state of the interrupt mask flag.
-The vector addressloaded into the program counter, low and high, are locations FFFA and FFFB respectively, transferring program control to the memory vector located at these addresses.
-The instructions loaded at these locations cause the microprocessor to branch to a non-maskable interrupt routine in memory. \overline{NMI} also requires an external 3K Ω register to V{CC} for proper wire-OR operations.
+Following completion of the current instruction, the sequence of operations defined for IRQ will be performed, regardless of the state of the interrupt mask flag.
+The vector address loaded into the program counter, low and high, are locations FFFA and FFFB respectively, transferring program control to the memory vector located at these addresses.
+The instructions loaded at these locations cause the microprocessor to branch to a non-maskable interrupt routine in memory.
+NMI also requires an external $3K\Omega$ register to $V{CC}$ for proper wire-OR operations.

-Inputs \overline{IRQ} and \overline{NMI} are hardware interrupts lines that are sampled during $\vartheta 2$ and will begin the appropriate interrupt routine on the $\vartheta 1$ following the completion of the current instruction.
+Inputs $\overline{IRQ}$ and $\overline{IMI}$ are hardware interrupts lines that are sampled during $\Phi 2$ and will begin the appropriate interrupt routine on the $\Phi 1$ following the completion of the current instruction.